Council Tax Charges

 The Secretary of State for Communities and Local Government has made an offer to adult social care authorities. (“Adult social care authorities” are local authorities which have functions under Part 1 of the Care Act 2014, namely county councils in England, district councils for an area in England for which there is no county council, London borough councils, the Common Council of the City of London and the Council of the Isles of Scilly.)

-The offer is the option of an adult social care authority being able to charge a “precept” of up to 2% on its council tax for the financial year beginning in 2016 without holding a referendum, to assist the authority in meeting expenditure on adult social care.
-Subject to the annual approval of the House of Commons, the Secretary of State intends to offer the option of charging this “precept” in relation to each financial year up to and including the financial year 2019-20.
+The offer is the option of an adult social care authority being able to charge an additional “precept” on its council tax for the financial years from the financial year beginning in 2016 without holding a referendum, to assist the authority in meeting expenditure on adult social care.
+Subject to the annual approval of the House of Commons, the Secretary of State intends to offer the option of charging this “precept” at an appropriate level in each financial year up to and including the financial year 2019-20.

-In relation to the financial year beginning in 2016 the Secretary of State has determined (and the House of Commons has approved) a referendum principle of 4% (comprising 2% for expenditure on adult social care and 2% for other expenditure), for adult social care authorities.
-These authorities may therefore set council tax up to this percentage in 2016 without holding a referendum.
+In relation to the financial year beginning in 2017 the Secretary of State has determined (and the House of Commons has approved) a referendum principle of 5% (comprising 3% for expenditure on adult social care and 2% for other expenditure), for adult social care authorities.
+The referendum principles are limited to a maximum 6% for adult social care over the three years between 2017/18 and 2019/20 subject to a maximum of 3% in any one year.
+These authorities may therefore set council tax up to 5% in 2017 without holding a referendum.

-The Government’s Spending Review announced that local authorities responsible for adult social care would be allowed to increase council tax by an additional 2% above the existing referendum limit of 2% as long as it was used entirely for adult social care.
+The Local Government Finance Settlement 2017/18 announced that local authorities responsible for adult social care would be allowed to increase council tax by an additional 3% above the existing referendum limit of 2% as long as it was used entirely for adult social care.
 This was in recognition of demographic changes nationally which are leading to growing demand for adult social care, which is an increasing pressure on council budgets.

 Each dwelling is placed in a valuation band to enable the Council to calculate the bill for each property.
 The value is based on what the property might have sold for on the open market at 1/4/1991- not the current value which is now likely to be considerably more.
 Even the values of properties built since 1991 are estimates of what they might have been worth at 1/4/1991 had they been completed.